How many ways are there to say hello in Italian?

 Good evening, do you happen to know where I can park?

-Buona giornata translates to good day, but it’s never used to say hello in Italian as an initial greeting.
+Buona giornata translates to “good day,” but it’s never used as a first greeting in Italian.

 (Have a) nice day

 This is a way of saying goodbye.
 With buona giornata you wish someone a good day.

 It can be used in both informal and formal situations because it’s both friendly and polite.
 You can even use it in combination with other greetings.

 Ciao e buona giornata.